1. Sit respectfully and alertly

 Young people should not be allowed to sit together unless they are spiritually-minded and serious about seeking the Lord, because they will distract one another as well as others.
 We have many spiritually-minded young people in our church who sit together and encourage one another to listen carefully and to take notes from the preaching, but when young people are only in church because they are forced to be and don’t have a heart for the truth, they should not be allowed to sit together.
 This is for their sake, for the sake of the other young people who are influenced by their example, and for the sake of the entire congregation.

-One reader wrote about teenage boys who sit together and play with a video game during the service.
-“As one plays, the boy on either side watches until it is their turn.”
+One reader wrote about teenage boys who sit together and play a video game during the service.
+“As one plays, the boy on either side watches until it is his turn.”

-Examples of things that distract others are talking and writing notes back and forth between persons, texting, and playing video games (believe it or not, it is being done), making noise (i.e., cracking your fingers), picnicking (eating and drinking and passing around candy and gum), playing with babies, children gawking at the people behind them, and children running back and forth in the pew when the congregation is standing to sing.
+Examples of things that distract others are talking and writing notes back and forth between persons, texting, and playing video games, making noise (i.e., cracking your fingers, stretching and moaning), picnicking (eating and drinking and passing around candy and gum), playing with babies, children gawking at the people behind them, and children running back and forth in the pew when the congregation is standing to sing.
 Parents need to be aware of what their children are doing and make certain that they are not distracting someone.

 One reader wrote, “Some families spread the pew with mounds of candy and other snacks, sticky and otherwise, and the children gorge themselves.
 Then of course, it’s not long before parent or grandparent will take each child, one at a time, back and forth to the restroom to wash sticky hands, etc. And no, they do not sit in the back.”